 The weather is heating up, summer is almost here, and I’m missing the Mediterranean fiercely.
-On today’s Culinary Staycation we travel to the Campania region of Italy, a place where Neapolitan cuisine reigns supreme.
+I’ve also been dreaming of a trip we took to the Campania region of Italy, a place where Neapolitan cuisine reigns supreme.
 This area of Southern Italy is known for its farm fresh produce, much of it growing at the foot of Mount Vesuvius in fertile volcanic soils.
 The vegetables are so full of natural flavor that they don’t need much dressing up.
 Locals are spoiled by perfect lemons, aromatic herbs, and fresh vine-ripened tomatoes so sweet they could almost be dessert.
 Simplicity is key; fresh, quality ingredients take center stage in mouthwatering garden-inspired creations.

 Just off the Amalfi coastline, the sun-drenched island of Capri awaits… a place of rugged natural beauty brimming with culinary delights.